awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 The `/oauth2/authorize` endpoint only supports `HTTPS GET`\.
 The user pool client typically makes this request through a browser\.
 Web browsers include Chrome or Firefox\.
 Android browsers include Custom Chrome Tab\. iOS browsers include Safari View Control\.

 The authorization server requires HTTPS instead of HTTP as the protocol when accessing the authorization endpoint\.
-For more information on the specification see [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitAuthorizationEndpoint)\.
+For more information on the specification, see [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitAuthorizationEndpoint)\.

 ### Request parameters<a name="get-authorize-request-parameters"></a>

 *response\_type*
 The response type\.
 Must be `code` or `token`\.
-Indicates whether the client wants an authorization code \(authorization code grant flow\) for the end user or directly issues tokens for end user \(implicit flow\)\.
+Indicates whether the client wants an authorization code \(authorization code grant flow\) for the user, or directly issues tokens for the user \(implicit flow\)\.
 Required\.

 *client\_id*
 The Client ID\.
-Must be a preregistered client in the user pool and must be enabled for federation\.
+Must be a client that you already registered in the user pool and that you qualified for federation\.
 Required\.

 *redirect\_uri*
-The URL to which the authentication server redirects the browser after authorization has been granted by the user\.
+The URL where the authentication server redirects the browser after Amazon Cognito authorizes the user\.
 A redirect URI must have the following attributes:
 + It must be an absolute URI\.
-+ It must be pre\-registered with a client\.
++ You must have pre\-registered the URI with a client\.
-+ It can not include a fragment component\.
++ It can't include a fragment component\.
 See [OAuth 2\.0 \- Redirection Endpoint](https://tools.ietf.org/html/rfc6749#section-3.1.2)\.
-Amazon Cognito requires `HTTPS` over `HTTP` except for `http://localhost` for testing purposes only\.
+Amazon Cognito requires `HTTPS` over `HTTP`, except for `http://localhost` for testing purposes only\.
-App callback URLs such as `myapp://example` are also supported\.
+Amazon Cognito also supports app callback URLs such as `myapp://example`\.
 Required\.

 *state*
-An opaque value that the clients adds to the initial request\.
-The authorization server includes this value when redirecting back to the client\.
+An opaque value that the client adds to the initial request\.
+The authorization server includes this value when it redirects to the client\.
-This value must be used by the client to prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks\.
+The client must use this value to prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks\.
-Optional but strongly recommended\.
+Optional but recommended\.

 *identity\_provider*
-Used by the developer to directly authenticate with a specific provider\.
+Add this parameter to the URL to bypass the hosted UI and authenticate with a specific provider directly\.
-+ For social sign\-in the valid values are **Facebook**, **Google**, **LoginWithAmazon**, and **SignInWithApple**\.
++ For social sign\-in, the valid values are **Facebook**, **Google**, **LoginWithAmazon**, and **SignInWithApple**\.
 + For Amazon Cognito user pools, the value is **COGNITO**\.
-+ For other identity providers this would be the name you assigned to the IdP in your user pool\.
++ For other identity providers, the value is the name that you assigned to the IdP in your user pool\.
 Optional\.

 *idp\_identifier*
-The developer this parameter to map to a provider name without exposing the provider name\.
+Add this parameter to the URL to bypass the hosted UI and authenticate with a specific provider directly\.
+This parameter maps to an alternate provider name that you set up in your user pool, and doesn't expose the provider name\.
 Optional\.

 *scope*